 HEAT : With low porosity hair your goal should be to open up your strands so that they can absorb moisture.
 Using heat with your deep conditioner or moisturizing treatment is the best way to do it.
 I’ve been rocking with an Ion Hooded Dryer for YEARS.
 When my last one broke, I went out and bought the exact same one again.
 If you don’t have the money or the space for a hooded dryer try a Soft Hood Hair Dryer Attachment.

 MOISTURIZE : For years I struggled to find a moisturizer that “worked” for my hair.
 Many products formulated for natural hair left my hair greasy and dry.
 I discovered that for low porosity hair, lighter liquid based products are best.
 Try to find water based products (where water is one of the first or second ingredients) or a “hair milk.”
 Also look for products with humectants (like honey, glycerin, and fructose) which are good for low porosity hair.
 My hair loooooves Pattern’s Leave In Conditioner.
 My hair also really loves TGIN’s Butter Cream Daily Moisturizer and the Honey Hydrate Leave In from Camille Rose Naturals.

 ACCESSORIZE : Cotton absorbs moisture and can steal all the moisture you worked so hard to incorporate into your hair.
-Because of this, I’ve made the switch to a Satin Pillow Case.
+Because of this, I’ve made the switch to a Satin Pillow Case and Microfiber Towels.
 I’m featuring these Silk Scrunchies too because they are a cute/breakage free way to pineapple your hair at night.